At Georgia College, Leadership Means More

 - Leaders and managers should renew and develop comprehensive talent development planning for their organizations.
 Education leaders need to recalibrate education delivery, including diversified and portable credentials and micro-credentials, and identify new ways of scaling their content delivery.
 Industry leaders need to prepare their talent development strategies for diversified, and even global, competition.

-- In 2021, organizations committed to strengthening and protecting their talent pipelines should spare no effort to affirm their commitment to their members and employees.
+- Organizations committed to strengthening and protecting their talent pipelines should spare no effort to affirm their commitment to their members and employees.

 - Leaders should consider how their organizations and networks provide outreach and offer appeal to younger generations.
 Particularly consider the so-called “Millennials,” the generation born between 1981 and 1995, and “Generation Z,” born after 1996.

-- Leaders should work with their teams to review their organizations’ stakeholder analyses in 2021.
+- Leaders should work with their teams to review their organizations’ stakeholder analyses in the coming year.

-Our goal with this list it to offer you twenty-five recommendations for our unique historical moment.
-While many have been published in recent years and reflect the times in which we live, we have also chosen venerable classics that will provide insight and lend interpretive depth to your leadership in 2021 and beyond.
+Our goal with this list it to offer you recommendations for our unique historical moment.
+While many have been published in recent years and reflect the times in which we live, we have also chosen venerable classics that will provide insight and lend interpretive depth to your leadership in the coming year and beyond.

 Learn More